CBIIT/bento-meta/perl/lib/Bento/Meta/Model/Edge.md

 # NAME

-Bento::Meta::Model::Edge - object that models an egde or relationship
+Bento::Meta::Model::Edge - object that models an edge or relationship

 # SYNOPSIS